varnishcache/homepage/R1/source/tips/varnishlog/fetcherror.rst

   timeout), the backend fetch timestamps will show that about exactly as much time expired as is defined for ``connect_timeout``.
-In the former case (unhealthy backends), Varnish decides immediately to fail the fetch, so the timeouts show no time expired.
+In the former case (unhealthy backends), Varnish decides immediately to fail the fetch, so the timestamps show no time expired.